official-Tushar/online-bookstore/README.md

 2. **Navigate to the project directory:**

     ```bash
-    cd online-bookstore
+    cd online-bookstore/Library_Demo
     ```

-3. **Open the `index.html` file in your browser:**
+3. **Open the `home.html` file in your browser:**

-    You can simply open the `index.html` file in your preferred web browser to view the project.
+    You can simply open the `home.html` file in your preferred web browser to view the project.

 ## Usage